udacity/create-your-own-adventure/english/hammertime/hammertime.md

 Then you see Lewis Hamilton speeding past on his last lap on those super soft tires, his mechanic telling him its Hammertime over the radio.

+Lewis stops and jumps out of the car and dances to MC Hammer's "U Can't Touch This"